 The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust. -Satoshi Nakamoto

 Another thing Bitcoin solved is the problem of 'Double Spend'.
-It had been already possible to relay transactions across internet with virtual currency, but what was problematic was that you can insert conflicting transactions in to the network of computers.
-As code is easily copied, the records could be copied or same digital coin could be copied millions of times and you can spend all those millions if there is no sort of check on the system.
+It had been already possible to relay transactions across the internet with virtual currency, but what was problematic was that you could insert conflicting transactions into the network of computers.
+As code is easily copied, the records could be copied or a digital coin could be copied millions of times and you could spend all those millions without there being any sort of check on the system.
 You could create two separate transactions that spend the same digital coin, and send both of these transactions in to the network at the same time.
 So if you’re creating an electronic payment system without a central point of control, you have the problem of figuring out which of these transactions came 'first', and this is a difficult thing to do when you have a network of computers all acting independently.
 Some computers will receive one transaction first, and others will receive another.
 Bitcoin solves this problem by forcing nodes to keep all the transactions they receive in 'memory' before writing them to a file.
 Then, at 10-minute intervals, a random node on the network will add the transactions from their memory on to the file.

 To participate in the network: You need to download the Bitcoin software (it's free and open-source) and run it on your machine/computer.
 When running the program, it will connect to other computers of the network and request a shared file of records of all transactions.
 Once synchronized, you hold a full copy of the time-chain (blockchain) and can verify each transaction - if it follows the consensus rules or not, or where does it come from etc. At roughly 10 minute intervals, a random computer (node) on the network will add the latest transactions they have received on to the blockchain, and share the updates with everyone else on the network.